-The equation on this is 1 minus 1/2 minus 1/3 equals x, which is 1–1/2–1/3=x.
-The mere sight of adding or subtracting fractions may seem daunting for students, but with illustrations, the solution is easily achievable.
-First, draw a pie, shade in Lori’s half, shade Joe’s third, and what you have left is the answer.
+The equation is 1 minus 1/2 minus 1/3 equals x, which is 1–1/2–1/3=x.
+The mere sight of adding or subtracting fractions may seem daunting for students, but the solution is easily achievable with illustrations.
+First, draw a pie, shade in Lori’s half, shade Joe’s third, and what you have left is the correct answer.

-Of course, some kids will come up to arrive at answers like 47 cents or 1/6 without needing to draw the problem out.
+Of course, some kids will arrive at answers like 47 cents or 1/6 without needing to draw the problem out.
 The illustration process, though, is just as important to them as well.

-Not every word problem is going to be simple, and there might be a time when drawing the solution will not be an option.
-When students use illustration to solve math word problems, the process becomes internalized.
+Not every word problem will be simple, and there might be a time when drawing the solution will not be an option.
+When students use illustrations to solve math word problems, the process becomes internalized.
 Kids begin drawing math in their heads.
 Eventually, they might not need drawings for each question, as their brains will start visualizing the problem and strategies.
 And that skill can last a lifetime.